gmiejski/LibGDX-Shaders_guide/README.md

 Other sources of knowledge
 ----------------------
-We're not covering everything in here as we don;t want to copy knowledge from other sources.
+We're not covering everything in here as we don't want to copy knowledge from other sources.

 Here are some links that helped us a lot in understanding this topic, so you should read them too when the time comes: